The trouble with aspiring to a celebrity-inspired love life

 Women could almost be forgiven for thinking the secret to a fairytale romance is finding a man with a celebrity profile and living as his well-kept beloved.
 In this era of social media and the associated lust for a designer lifestyle, Instagram followers, and glamorous holidays, a celebrity-inspired relationship is still not something that women and girls should aspire to.

-We don't have a lot of MGKs or Kaynes in our midst, but we have our share of toxic relationships and controlling men.
+We don't have a lot of MGKs or Kanyes in our midst, but we have our share of toxic relationships and controlling men.

 To research for a column advocating why women should grow their pubic hair, I joined a guerilla Facebook group.
 Knowing I'd be entertained and thinking I'd be enlightened, I was instead dismayed by the volume of posts seeking advice by women and girls blind to their controlling male partners.
 In the end I waded in like Lynette Scavo from Desperate Housewives at her friend's wake, attempting to open the eyes of the young ladies who were, quite frankly, in damaging and controlling relationships.